sahanbull/context-agnostic-engagement/README.md

 <img align="center" src="docs/figs/categories.jpg">

-Although majority of the lectures belong to Computer Science category as pointed in the paper, there are other categories that are diverse in this dataset.
+Although majority of the lectures belong to Computer Science category, there are other categories that are diverse in this dataset.
+The predictive performance of non-CS lectures has also been empirically tested.

 ## `content_agnostic_engagement` Module
 This section contains the code that enables the research community to work with the VLEngagement dataset.
 The folder